Six EU countries ready to take in migrants stranded off Italy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROME: Six EU countries have agreed to take some of the 147 migrants stranded on a rescue ship near the Italian island of Lampedusa, Rome announced Thursday, amid an immigration row between Italy´s interior minister and premier.
+ROME: Six EU countries have agreed to take in some of the 147 migrants stranded on a rescue ship near the Italian island of Lampedusa, Rome announced Thursday, amid a war of words between Italy´s interior minister and the premier over immigration policy.

-"Once again, my European counterparts are offering us a helping hand," Conte wrote, while condemning Salvini for "dishonest collaboration".
+“Once again, my European counterparts are offering us a helping hand,” Conte wrote, while slamming Salvini for “dishonest collaboration”.

 He criticised what he called Salvini´s “obsessive focus” on an immigration policy reduced to the phrase “closed ports”.

-Salvini has taken a hard line against migrants rescued at sea being brought to Italy, which he says bears an unfair burden as the first port of call for refugees from several countries.
+Salvini has taken a hard line against migrants rescued at sea being brought to Italy, which he says bears an unfair burden in the crisis.

-He added: "My obsession is to fight every kind of crime, including clandestine immigration.
-I am a minister to defend the borders, the security, the honour, the dignity of my country."
+Salvini, head of the anti-immigration League party, broke with his coalition partner the Five Star Movement (M5S) last week, hoping for a no-confidence vote that would topple the 14-month-old government.

-Salvini, head of the anti-immigration League party, broke his coalition with the anti-establishment Five Star Movement (M5S) last week, hoping for a no-confidence vote that would topple the 14-month-old government.
+Both M5S and PD on Tuesday voted against Salvini despite his last-minute offer to back a plan to slash the number of the country´s lawmakers.

-The fate of the migrants aboard the Open Arms vessel, operated by Spanish charity Proactiva, found itself at the centre of the political crisis in Rome.
+The fate of the scores of migrants aboard the Open Arms vessel, operated by Spanish charity Proactiva, found itself at the centre of the political crisis in Rome.

 Salvini then signed a new one blocking the ship, but in a demonstration of his diminished power, Italy´s defence minister blocked it on Thursday.